RTippin/messenger/docs/ChatBots.md

 ---

 ### `rules()`
 - Return the validation rules used when adding the action to a bot.
-Any rules you define will have their keys/values stored in the actions payload.
+Any rules you define will have their keys/values stored in the action's payload.
 Return an empty array if you have no extra data to validate or store.

 ### `errorMessages()`
 - If you define extra validation rules, you may also define the validator error messages here.

 ### `serializePayload(?array $payload)`
+- This method will be called when the end user adds their custom payload while attaching the action to a bot.
-- This method will be called when storing your handler data to the database.
-By default, this method `json_encode()` your rule keys and their data.
+- We will store the validated data posted based on your `rules` defined.
+By default, this method will `json_encode()` your data.
 - You may overwrite this method if you plan to do further sanitization/manipulation of data before it is stored.

 ---